 High deductible Medigap plan G requires Medicare beneficiaries to pay hefty upfront costs before Medicare kicks in to pay for services.
 The perk is a lower monthly premium.

-However, once enrollees meet the deductible ($2,370, 2022 amount to be released shortly), they would not have to pay any more Medicare allowable expenses except for the monthly premium.
+However, once enrollees meet the deductible of $2,700, they would not have to pay any more Medicare allowable expenses except for the monthly premium.

 Here are the average high deductible Plan G premiums for a nonsmoking, 65-year-old woman.